freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Contact: Mark Johnston, <markj@FreeBSD.org>
 Contact: Mateusz Guzik, <mjg@FreeBSD.org>

-Ifunc is a special construct in the ELF infrastructure, which allows the selection of the implementation for the given symbol at the runtime, when the ELF module gets the final relocations applied.
-The selection is governed by the small piece of user provided code, attached to the symbol, so called resolver function.
-Ifuncs provide the very convenient way to select machine-specific implementation of the parts of the code, without ugliness and unsafety of the alternative approach, which is runtime patching.
+An ifunc is a special construct in an ELF object, which allows for the selection of the implementation for the given symbol at runtime, when the ELF module gets the final relocations applied.
+The selection of which code to use is governed by the small piece of user provided code, attached to the symbol, the so called resolver function.
+Ifuncs provide the a convenient way to select between different machine-specific implementations of the parts of the code, without the ugliness and unsafety of the alternative approach, which is runtime patching.

 Ifuncs require support both from the static linker ld(1), and from the runtime linker for the corresponding execution environment.
 On FreeBSD, with the switch from the ancient GPLv2 licensed BFD-based ld(1) to either in-tree LLD or external modern BFD ld, the use of ifuncs become possible.
-Runtime linkers for i386, amd64, and arm64 kernels, usermode dynamic linker ld-elf.so.1 on i386 and amd64, and static binaries startup code for i386 and amd64 currently support ifuncs.
+Runtime linkers for ifunc support exists for the following environments:

+  * i386, amd64, and arm64 kernels
+  * usermode dynamic linker ld-elf.so.1 on i386 and amd64
+  * static binaries startup code for i386 and amd64

-ifunc were already applied for optimization of the following areas of amd64 kernel:
+The use of ifuncs were previously applied for optimization of the following areas of the amd64 kernel:

 * context switching code, instead of huge number of runtime checks (PTI vs non-PTI, PCID or not, is INVPCID instruction supported for